Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments: Related work

 \subsection{\textbf{\textsf{BCQ} rewriting problem}}

 Standard \textsf{BCQ} rewriting settings consider the following problem: given a union $q$ of \textsf{BCQ}s, a set $\Sigma$ of first-order formulas and a dataset $D$, can we produce (function-free) first-order formulas $\Sigma_q$, so that the entailment checking problem of $D \cup \Sigma \models q$ is reduced to the model checking problem of $D \models \Sigma_q$.
 If there exists such a $\Sigma_q$, $\Sigma$ and~$q$ are said to be \emph{first-order rewritable} \cite{CGL07}.
-Problems on the first-order rewritability property have been extensively studied in~\cite{CGL07,HLPW18,BBFSSTW10,TW20,TSCS15} for different description logic, and in \cite{GOP14,CGL12,HLPW18,BBLP18} for fragments of Datalog$^\pm$ rules.
-However, it is known that \textsf{BCQ}s for any of the targeted guarded fragments are not first-order rewritable.
-Another interesting saturation-based rewriting approach is~\cite{UBU07}, in which one first saturates axioms of the description logic $\mathcal{SHIQ}$, presenting the saturation as a set of disjunctive Datalog rules, and then uses Datalog tools of deductive databases to answer \textsf{BCQ}s.
+Problems on the first-order rewritability property have been extensively studied in~\cite{CGL07,HLPW18,BBFSSTW10,TW20,TSCS15} for different description logics, and in \cite{GOP14,CGL12,HLPW18,BBLP18} for fragments of Datalog$^\pm$ rules.
+However, it is known that \textsf{BCQ} answering for none of the guarded quantification fragments are first-order rewritable.
+Another interesting saturation-based rewriting approach is~\cite{UBU07}, in which one first saturates axioms of the description logic $\mathcal{SHIQ}$, presenting the saturation as a set of disjunctive Datalog rules, and then deductive databases are used to check entailment of \textsf{BCQ}s over the disjunctive Datalog rules.

-Unlike the idea of the first-order rewritability and \cite{UBU07}, we give a saturation-based \textsf{BCQ} rewriting procedure for \textsf{GF}, \textsf{LGF} and/or \textsf{CGF}, by considering $D \models \Sigma_q$ as an entailment checking problem.
-We devise \emph{term abstraction}, \emph{variable renaming}, \emph{unskolemisation rules} and a \emph{back-translation procedure} that unskolemise a set of query clauses and loosely guarded clauses to a (Skolem-symbol-free) first-order formula.
-Devising this rewriting procedure is interesting and challenging in its own right, as it requires new investigations and new techniques to back-translate a first-order clausal set into a function-free first-order formula, which in general is an undecidable problem.
+Unlike the idea of the first-order rewritability, saturation-based \textsf{BCQ} rewriting regards $D \models \Sigma_q$ as an entailment checking problem.
+Unlike \cite{UBU07}, in our query rewriting, queries are included in the reasoning process to obtain a saturation.
+Our saturation-based query rewriting is advantageous in ontology-based data access scenarios: Having a function-free first-order formula $\Sigma_q$ such that $D \cup \Sigma \models q$ if and only if $D \models \Sigma_q$, we can check~$\Sigma_q$ over different datasets $D_1, \ldots, D_n$.
+More importantly, to check whether $D_i \models \Sigma_q$, we can use reasoning methods other than resolution, e.g., the chase algorithm, as~$\Sigma_q$ is free of Skolem symbols.
+This combines different reasoning tools can potentially accelerate query answering processes.
+Moreover, devising this rewriting procedure is interesting and challenging in its own right, as it required a new investigation and new techniques to back-translate a first-order clausal set into a function-free first-order formula, which in general is an undecidable problem.